 In this practical, evidence based guide published by McGraw Hill Education, Dr Lisa Doodson offers a valuable resource for professionals working with stepfamilies, giving insight into their unique nature and guidance on how to provide more effective support and advice.
 In addition to the wealth of research and knowledge that the book shares, there is a range of case studies which illustrate issues that the different types of stepfamilies frequently face.
 Each chapter also contains practical tools and exercises that professionals can use with their clients to help facilitate change in the family unit, as well las interventions including mediation and group workshops and more traditional counselling techniques.

-To order please click here to be taken to Amazon or order directly from McGraw Hill Education at the following link.
+To order please click here to be taken to Amazon

 An easy to read book that identifies four cornerstones to help stepfamilies cope with the challenges they face.
 These include the importance of teamwork and keeping rejection at arms length.
 The cornerstones guide you through the difficulties and help transform your family into a happy and stable unit.